PanIntegralus/discord.webm-compilation/README.md

 </details>

+The broken ones are staying for archival purposes only.

 ## Why does this work
 The Discord client doesn't have measures in its video player widget to prevent resizing due to frame size inconsistency in the webm file, thus resulting in a video that constantly changes size visually.